Selects Cutoff Value for Variable Priority (VarPro).

 crps

-Use CRPS (continuous rank probability score) for estimating survival performance (default is to use Harrel's C-index)?
-Only applies to survival families.
+Use CRPS (continuous ranked probability score) instead of Harrell's C-index for evaluating survival performance?
+Applies only to survival families.

 ...